jacklowrie/piazza-bot/README.md

 When a post is mentioned by ID, PiazzaBot will respond with a link to that post.

+<img src="https://github.com/jacklowrie/piazza-bot/blob/main/demo.gif" width=100% height=100%>

-***Note**: I am not affiliated with or endorsed by Piazza in any way.
+***Note**: I am not affiliated with or endorsed by Piazza or Slack in any way.
 Neither is this bot.

-<img src="https://github.com/jacklowrie/piazza-bot/blob/main/demo.gif" width=100% height=100%>

 ## Installation (adding to your workspace, and updates)
 This app isn't registered through the slack app directory.
 For now, it's meant